yeniel/VeepeeAssessment/README.md

 Core models of the business.

 #### Errors
-The model `DomainError` is used specify business errors like forecast not found.
+The model `DomainError` is used to specify business errors like forecast not found.

 #### Use Cases
 If this project was scalated I would add the business logic in the use cases, to diferentiate it from the presentation logic.
 In the use cases I also map data errors to domain erros.